-The virtual world is here to stay.
+The virtual world is a reality.
 Data management professionals must embrace this next normal, while re-evaluating how they approach establishing and maintaining professional relationships.

-A recent study found Zoom has increased in use more than any other brand during the pandemic.
-Video conferencing platforms have quickly replaced in-person meetings and phone calls, as teams aim to maintain a sense of community and connection.
-Even as some employees return to physical offices, organizations plan to continue offering flexible work options.
-It’s likely virtual meetings and events will also be common for the foreseeable future, as companies strive to keep their employees and customers healthy.
+Video conferencing platforms have quickly replaced or augmented in-person meetings and phone calls, as teams aim to maintain a sense of community and connection.
+Even as some employees remain in physical offices, organizations plan to continue offering flexible work options.
+It’s likely virtual meetings and events will also be common in the future, as companies strive to keep their employees and customers healthy.
 In addition, education and training will be conducted online (live or on-demand) as well as in-person.

 Professionals are evolving how they build relationships and position their own personal brands to be most relevant in today’s environment.
 Individuals must be more strategic in seeking out networking opportunities and making meaningful connections.
 Additionally, the virtual stage has new rules and protocols.
 As data management professionals navigate this next normal, there are a few ways to maximize impact.